Winnebago County Calendar of Events - Chronicle Media

 free

-Upcoming performers: June 27 – Rockford Concert Band, Patriotic Concert, June 29 – Rhythm Rockets, July 6 – The Jodi Beach Trio, July 11 – Rockford Concert Band, “Music Around the World”, July 13 – Miles Nielsen & the Rusted Hearts, July 18 – Rockford Concert Band, “Reflections in Sound”, July 20 – Dwayne Dopsie & the Zydeco Hellraisers, July 25 – Rockford Concert Band, “The Great American Songbook”, July 27 – Blooze Brothers, Aug.
+Upcoming performers: July 27 – Blooze Brothers, Aug.
 1 – Rock Valley Summer Festival Orchestra and Aug.
 3 – Can’t Touch This.
-Information: www.rockfordparkdistrict.org/soundsofsummer
+Information: www.rockfordparkdistrict.org/sound-sofsummer

 THROUGH SEPT.
 3